glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 ## Proposed solution

-Ordinary type constraints, like a protocol, describe capabilities in the form of required members for a type, such as methods, computed properties, and nested types.
+Protocols allow code to abstract over types that all provide some capability.

+A typical protocol requires some associated functions and types; a type which conforms to the protocol must provide them.
+When a generic value is constrained to conform to the protocol, it enjoys the use of the capabilities the protocol requires of its conformers.

-The ability to copy a value of some type bit-for-bit is a fact about a conforming type's memory layout.
+The ability for a value to be copied bit-by-bit is a capability that some types provide.
-A type's layout, however, may change as a library evolves.

-To model this capability, `BitwiseCopyable` is proposed as a new marker protocol.
+To provide the ability to abstract over types that provide this capability, `BitwiseCopyable` is proposed as a new standard library protocol.
+When a type conforms to `BitwiseCopyable`, it expresses that it has this capability.
-When a type is declared to conform to the protocol, the compiler will check that it is in fact bitwise copyable.
+When a generic value is constrained to the protocol, it enjoys having the fundamental value operations being expressible in terms of `memcpy`.
-Additionally, the compiler will automatically derive conformance to the protocol in many cases.

-A nominal type may conform to the protocol `BitwiseCopyable` if it is an escapable, copyable struct or enum all of whose stored properties or associated values satisfy conform to `BitwiseCopyable`.

-Many types in the standard library will gain a conformance to the protocol.
-The list of standard library types that will be `BitwiseCopyable` includes
-- numeric types such as the integer types, the floating-point types, and the SIMD types.
-- the pointer types
-- optional, conditionally.
-For an exhaustive list, see [Detailed design](#detailed-design).
-Future versions of Swift may conform additional existing types to `BitwiseCopyable`, but types that have been conformed to `BitwiseCopyable` will never lose that conformance.

-Types satisfying `BitwiseCopyable` can safely support bit-for-bit copying:
+Additionally, such bit-by-bit copying can be safely performed explicitly

 ```swift
 func copyAll<T : BitwiseCopyable>(from: UnsafeBufferPointer<T>,